Riduidel/aadarchi/HowTo.md

 First of all, you must be aware that Aadarchi is used when the project build.
 Therefore you can deduct that your project need to be abble to build.

 Then, Aadarchi need a file named "workspace.dsl" to run.
-This file is an architecture description of your project in structurizr's language.
-To learn more about how this DSL works, you can find any usefull information there : https://github.com/structurizr/dsl/blob/master/docs/language-reference.md
+This file is an architecture description of your project in structurizr's domain-specific language.
+To learn more about how this DSL works, you can find all usefull informations there : https://github.com/structurizr/dsl/blob/master/docs/language-reference.md

 This "workspace.dsl" should be located in `src/architecture/resources/` (we will see later how to change this default path).